Making a Subject Access Request

 To allow you to view your health record (where no copy is required)

 If you only wish to view your medical record then you can apply to have access to online services.
 Once registered you will then be able to view your online “read coded” record which includes test results, diagnosis etc. as well as order repeat medication and book appointments with your GP.
-If you wish to apply simply attend the surgery wit some form of photographic id and complete the necessary forms.
+If you wish to apply simply attend the surgery wit some form of photographic id and complete the necessary form.
+Access will then be granted within 7 days and an username and password posted out if needed.
 All patients aged 13 years and upwards must apply to have their own online registration.
 Parents are no longer able to have proxy access to children and young people aged 13, 14 and 15 years old.

 If you wish to view your “full record” including historical paper notes you will need to arrange a meeting with your GP (normally after a morning or afternoon surgery) and he/she will go through them with you.